kantraksel/CzikenCore/USAGE.md

 ## Definitions
 - Whitelist - this mod :)
-- Ghost Player - name is registered, but didn't connect (and send token)
+- Ghost Player - name is registered, but didn't connect (and send token).
+Internally referenced as New Player.
 - Known Player - Ghost Player, but he sent his token
 - Player Storage - lists, which contain Ghost Players and Known Players